TIBTHINK/minecraft-server/README.md

 Makes a run script for you to use.
 Sets the ram and the CPU cores to what you want to give them.
 Auto accepts the EULA before boot.
-Generates custom scripts for resetting and adminstrive commands made easy
+Generates custom scripts for resetting and administrative commands made easy

+## Going to be added to the script

+install of mcron
+detected if requirements  are met